Hometown: Homewood, AL

 What social issue other than your platform will have the greatest impact on your generation?

-Melanie will compete for the title of Miss Alabama 2015 in June of 2015 at Samford University.
+Mattie will compete for the title of Miss Alabama 2016 in June of 2016.

 2014 - Chassidy Sumler